Celebrating Orthodox Christmas

 Each community has its own unique traditions, but some common rituals include:

-• Christmas Eve (January 6th): A day of fasting until the evening, which culminates in a festive meal.
-In many cultures, the meal includes 12 traditional dishes to represent the 12 Apostles.
+• Christmas Eve (January 6th): A day of fasting until the evening, which culminates in a festive meal to break the fast and celebrate the birth of Christ.

 • Church Services: Orthodox churches are often decorated with icons and candles.
 After the Divine Liturgy, some communities have processions, including the Great Blessing of the Waters, especially in countries like Greece and Russia.